ApayRus/keyboard-tutorial/tutorial/keyboard11.md

 ]
 ```

-Then call `getAudioFileName` with these data entities and different shiftKey, in the console.
+Then call `getAudioFileName` with these data entities and different `shiftKey` values, in the console.

 ```js
 getAudioFileName(input[0], false) // f1